 By providing investigative journalism, commentary and storytelling, INSP and street papers are working to inform the public on a range of important social justice issues affecting society's most vulnerable groups and impacting the world we live in.
 INSP also works to highlight and publish the voices of marginalised communities around the world, helping to change public opinion, create a fairer more diverse media ecosystem, and form a better understanding of the topics that are close to the hearts of the people street papers exist to serve.

 Currently, INSP employs an editor to oversee its editorial operations, curating and running the news wire, and liaising with street paper editorial staff and fellow INSP colleagues to manage content from various sources, including volunteers and freelancers.
-INSP has formed multiple lasting and valuable editorial partnerships with external agencies, such as Reuters, Inter Press Service, The Conversation, Next City, Homeless World Cup, Amplifier, Nia Tero, the National Low Income Housing Coalition, Community Change, and more.
+INSP has formed multiple lasting and valuable editorial partnerships with external agencies, such as Reuters, Thomson Reuters Foundation, Inter Press Service, The Conversation, Next City, Homeless World Cup, Amplifier, Nia Tero, the National Low Income Housing Coalition, Community Change, and more.
 INSP’s ongoing Housing for the People project seeks to create a pathway into published writing for writers from marginalised backgrounds, providing mentorship, a platform for their voice, and renumeration for their work.

 In 2022, at least 520 stories were made available to street papers via the News Service.